 We Can Help

 If you are a landlord or tenant about to enter into a commercial lease, or if you have executed a lease and are experiencing issues, you should seek the guidance of experienced legal counsel.
 We at the Deno Millikan Law Firm have deep experience in this area and stand ready to guide you, help you resolve issues, and ensure your legal rights are protected.
-Contact us today at 425-259-2222.
+Contact us today.